SAVE 4% @ GETFPV WITH MY COUPON CODE

 Why Are Thunder Power Batteries Worth It?

 The Thunder Power pack weighs 174 grams with 1100 mAh.
-Close competitors like the Tattu R-Line comes in at 197g, and 20 grams for an extra 100 mAh doesn’t seem worth it to me.
-I’ve yet to use a battery that balances weight and power as well as Thunder Power.
-They are extremely powerful, and I typically run them for 10 months on average before I re-up.
+Close competitors like the Tattu R-Line come in at 197g, and 20 grams for an extra 100 mAh doesn’t seem worth it to me.
+I’ve yet to use a battery that balances weight, power, and power.
+They are extremely powerful, and I typically run them for 10-15 months on average before I re-up.

 Radio – Ethix TBS Mambo